 Have you shopped around for quotes?

 Shopping around for quotes from different car insurance companies will allow you to get an idea of which policy has an excess that works best for you.
-PD Insurance by Progressive has a Flexible excess option which will allow you to obtain a cheap car insurance policy with an excess that suits your needs.
+PD Insurance has a Flexible excess option which will allow you to obtain a cheap car insurance policy with an excess that suits your needs.

 Have you taken advantage of car insurance discounts?